What to do and where to go

 Belfast has a well established and thriving LGBT scene and most LGBT ‘friendly’ bars, clubs and restaurants are located close together in the city centre.

-Kremlin – probably the most well known LGBT venue in Belfast.
+Probably the most well known LGBTQ venue in Belfast.
 It’s recognised as the first gay owned and run bar in Northern Ireland.
 There’s something for everyone here; cocktail bar, club and themed nights with drinks promotions.
 The Kremlin App is really useful in keeping up to date with what’s on. http://www.kremlin-belfast.com

-Muriel’s Café Bar – Situated in Church Lane close to Victoria Square this place is an absolute must!
-Styled with a boudoir feel to reflect its rumoured past as a brothel and once hat shop, the bar has an appealing old-fashioned charm making this place one of the best venues in Belfast.
+Situated in Church Lane close to Victoria Square this place is an absolute must!
+Styled with a boudoir feel to reflect its rumoured past as a brothel and once hat shop, the bar has an appealing old-fashioned charm with gay friendly trendy types making this place one of the best venues in Belfast.
+From those who brought us The Spaniard.

 Restaurant wise, in St Anne’s Square, you’ll find a wide range of places to eat.